SYMA X5UW quadcopter review

 SYMA X5UW review – Test flight

 You can also start your flight by pressing the front-right shoulder button (take-off).
-This way, the motors are not just armed but the quad-copter will automatically rise to about 2 meters high.
+This way, the motors are not just armed, but the quad-copter will automatically rise to about 2 meters high.

 The “Low” speed rate is just perfect for indoor practice.
 The aircraft is very stable and reacts well to the control commands.Syma X5UW quadcopter review - Test flight

-On recording, all LEDs will slowly flash.
+On the recording, all LEDs will slowly flash.

 My first flight with the SYMA X5UW ended after about 6 minutes.
 Honestly, I was positively impressed by its flight performance.
 There is a huge improvement compared to my X5SC-1.